 - Much more

-However, probably the most impressive views you’ll have in Rambla de Castro are directly to the ocean, which extension accompanies us along the way.
+However, probably the most impressive views you’ll have in Rambla de Castro are direct to the ocean, which extends during the whole path.

-As an important fact about it, Rambla de Castro has a lot of history in the island, well, there you can find historical edification such as:
+As an important fact about it, Rambla de Castro has a lot of history on the island, well, there you can find historical edification such as:

 - San Fernando Fort

 This hiking route is located in the South of Tenerife.
 It’s the most famous and also the most hiked route on the island.
 In fact, there are a lot of tourists that tend to do it to reach Los Gigantes and from that point start a kayak trip to have a complete experience.